AI agents, applied

 5.3.2 Multi-turn reliability

 The second wall is reliability over long tasks.
-A long-horizon run is a chain of individual turns — read context, decide, call a tool, repeat — and each turn carries some chance of a wrong call: editing the wrong file, passing a test by changing the test, calling an API that does not exist… Those per-turn odds compound, so even a low rate dominates a long enough run — at i.i.d. error rate of 2% per turn, a 200-turn task finishes clean only about 2% of the time (\(0.98^{200}\approx0.02\)).
-A short interactive session is self-correcting — we spot the bad turn and fix it — but an unattended multi-hour run has nobody watching, so this is essential for maxxing that famous the reliable task-length metric (METR’s measure, doubling every few months).
+A long-horizon run is a chain of individual turns — read context, decide, call a tool, repeat.
+Each turn accumulates some additional chance of a wrong call: editing the wrong file, passing a test by changing the test… Those per-turn odds compound, so even a low rate dominates a long enough run — at i.i.d. error rate of 2% per turn, a 200-turn task finishes clean only about 2% of the time (\(0.98^{200}\approx0.02\)).
+A short interactive session is easy to correct — we, the humans, spot the bad turn and fix it.
+But the economic benefit of agents that they aim to sell us on is doing unattended multi-hour runs.
+In that case, we really want to juice that error rate down low to top out the famous reliable task-length metric.

 MiMo Code attempts to deal with this in a few ways

 • Goal is their evolution of the Ralph Wiggum Loop: a stopping-condition verifier.
-The user states a done-condition in natural language, and each time the agent tries to stop, an independent model call checks the whole history against it and hands back the gap if the work is not finished — the cure for an agent that declares victory too early.
+The user states a done-condition in natural language, and each time the agent tries to stop, an independent model call checks the whole history against it.
+If the work is not finished, it whinges about any shortcomings and tries again.

-• Max mode also spends extra inference-time compute, sampling several candidate plans in parallel and using a low-temperature judge to choose one, for a vendor-reported 10–20% gain on SWE-Bench Pro at four-to-five times the tokens.
+• Max mode also spends extra inference-time compute, sampling several candidate plans in parallel and using a low-temperature judge to choose one, which achieves a marginal gain at a large cost (possibly worth it for a high-stakes task).

 • Dynamic Workflow handles orchestration at scale: the main agent emits a JavaScript script — agent(), parallel(), pipeline(), workflow() — run deterministically in a sandbox, so branch and retry logic is guaranteed by code rather than by a model remembering to follow a SKILL.md.